noahbroyles/Robocrypt/README.md

 Gets the salt bytes used to encrypt and decrypt things.
 If a salt file is not specified, a default salt location for your OS will be used.
 If there is not a salt at that location, robocrypt will attempt to generate a new salt.
 The salt file location is stored in the environment variable `ROBO_SALT_FILE`.
+You can modify this environment variable to point to different salt files if desired.

 **Args**